🌰 seedling

 Karpathy’s framing: atoms are roughly 1 million times harder than bits.
 The reasons compound:

-- Actuator precision — a robot hand needs force control, tactile feedback, and reliability that digital systems never needed to worry about
+• Actuator precision — a robot hand needs force control, tactile feedback, and reliability that digital systems can ignore

-- Real-world training data — simulation doesn’t generalize cleanly to the physical world, and real-world data collection is expensive and slow
+• Real-world training data — simulation generalizes poorly to the physical world, and real-world data collection is expensive and slow

-- Safety at scale — a physical robot near humans has failure modes that digital systems don’t
+• Safety at scale — a physical robot near humans carries failure modes digital systems avoid entirely

-- Hardware unit economics — the robot itself costs thousands to tens of thousands of dollars, not pennies like a cloud API call
+• Hardware unit economics — each robot costs thousands to tens of thousands of dollars, versus pennies per cloud API call

 Why this wave still gets talked about: The long-run prize is enormous.
 A world with cheap general-purpose manipulation changes construction, elder care, agriculture, and more.
 But the path from here to there is genuinely hard, and the “we’re almost there” claims of 2024-2026 will likely look premature by 2030.